AutoMachine0/Auto-GNAS/config/README.md

-## Downstream task model user-defined specification
+##  INI configuration script user-defined specification

 - Users only need to define their own ini configuration file according to the following template in the **user-defined area** , and then ensure you can read the config script in your main.py.